Tongva: Colonization and the mission period (1769–1834)

 Resistance to Spanish rule demonstrated how the Spanish Crown's claims to California were both insecure and contested.
 By the 1800s, San Gabriel was the richest in the entire colonial mission system, supplying cattle, sheep, goats, hogs, horses, mules, and other supplies for settlers and settlements throughout Alta California.

-The mission functioned as a slave plantation.
+The mission system has been described by some historians as a form of coerced labor that deeply disrupted Indigenous lifeways and autonomy.
 Latter-day ethnologist Hugo Reid reported, “Indian children were taken from their parents to be raised behind bars at the mission.
 They were allowed outside the locked dormitories only to attend to church business and their assigned chores.
 When they were old enough, boys and girls were put to work in the vast vineyards and orchards owned by the missions.
 Soldiers watched, ready to hunt down any who tried to escape.”
 Writing in 1852, Reid said he knew of Tongva who “had an ear lopped off or were branded on the lip for trying to get away.”

 In 1810, the "Gabrieleño" labor population at the mission was recorded to be 1,201.
 It jumped to 1,636 in 1820 and then declined to 1,320 in 1830.
 Resistance to this system of forced labor continued into the early 19th century.
 In 1817, the San Gabriel Mission recorded that there were "473 Indian fugitives."
 In 1828, a German immigrant purchased the land on which the village of Yang-Na stood and evicted the entire community with the help of Mexican officials.